interlay/interlay.github.io/docs/getting-started/interlay-101.md

 **[Kintsugi](../kintsugi/overview)** is Interlay’s canary network, an experiment with real economic value deployed on Kusama.
 Kintsugi and Interlay share the same code base - with the difference that Kintsugi focusses strictly on innovation and will always be ahead in terms of features.
 Read more about Interlay’s dual network model.

+### For a high level overview of the Interlay network - see this [ info slide deck](https://docs.google.com/presentation/d/1nqxPiL5Ya5IBEkofdg5TVa4gc4SkBXTpHWOX15duqns/edit#slide=id.g86723de484_0_6)
+Includes team background, interBTC, Kintsugi, comparison to other wrapped Bitcoin versions, and roadmap.

+### Explanatory videos and a "30sec - 5min - 30min - 60min" info decks are WIP and will be posted here soon.